 It is a vital part of the Delta Works and is designed to withstand a storm surge of 5 m above NAP (the NAP level of zero is about equal to the average sea level in the North Sea).

 The Maeslant Barrier is located near Hook of Holland.
 It was built between 1991 and 1997 and is fully automated.
 Together with the Hartel Barrier and the extended Rozenburg Dyke, it forms the Europoort Barrier.
 The Maeslant Barrier is a forward flood surge barrier, which means that it takes the full brunt of the tidal surge from the sea.

 This helps to protect the residents of the province of Zuid-Holland from flooding.

-Facts and figures Maeslant Barrier
+Facts and figures about the Maeslant Barrier

 is the width of each door of the Maeslant storm surge barrier

 - was closed for the first time in 2007